Kazenzi/The-robotic-farmer/README.md

-# 🚜 Decentralized Farm Monitoring and Management 🌾
+# 🚜 Decentralized Robotic Farming 🌾

 ## Overview

-*Decentralized Farm Monitoring and Management* is an innovative solution that combines IoT technology and blockchain to enhance transparency, efficiency, and trust in agricultural practices.
-Our application allows real-time monitoring of farm conditions while ensuring that all data is securely stored and easily accessible.
+*Decentralized Robotic Farming* a.k.a "The Robotic Farmer" is an innovative solution that combines IoT technology and blockchain to enhance transparency, efficiency, and trust in agricultural practices.
+Our application enables real-time monitoring of farm conditions and automatic mechanized responses to address issues, all while securely storing farming data for easy access.

 ## <u>Table of Contents</u>
 - [Problem Statement](#problem-statement)